<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 {Sender first name}

-Via email: Best for providing detail and documents
+Via email: Best for providing details and documents

-However, when there are complex or sensitive issues to resolve surrounding a payment, or your customer relationship is on the line over an unsettled debt - there can be better-suited means for contacting your customer, such as accounts receivables phone calls.
+However, other approaches can be better when there are complex or sensitive issues to resolve surrounding a payment, or your customer relationship is on the line over an unsettled debt.
+Contacting your customer directly or phoning accounts receivables is often a better approach.

-Best practices for sending payment reminders over emails:
+Best practices for sending reminders for overdue payment via emails:

-• Emails must have a clear and concise subject line.
+• Emails must have a clear and concise direct subject line.
+Include details about the late payment and the action the particular client should take.

-• Include your business name and the invoice number in the Subject line.
-This helps with encouraging the customer to flag it or find it easily when they want to.
+• Include your business name and the invoice number in the Subject line of payment request emails.
+This encourages the customer to flag it or find it easily when they want to.

-• Include a polite reminder of the invoice number, the amount owed, and the due date.
+• Include a courteous reminder of the invoice number, the amount owed, and the payment due date.
+Offer multiple payment methods if possible and give payment provider information.

-• Don’t forget to attach a copy of the invoice with the email.
+• Don't forget to attach a copy of the original invoice with the email.
+It should detail the outstanding payment amount and any advance deposit balances.

-Furthermore, emails can be used within automated accounts receivables software to minimize the time spent following up on late payments, reduce human errors and increase operational efficiency.
+Furthermore, emails can be used within automated accounts receivables software to minimise the time spent following up on late payments, reduce human errors and increase operational efficiency.
+Companies can ask for payment without having to involve finance professionals directly.

-When used correctly, email is an effective tool to ask customers for payments and can help you speed up the payment process.
-They let you attach all the detail and documentation that your customer might need in one message, and are an accessible means of communication utilized by most businesses today.
+When used correctly, email is an effective tool to ask for payment and can help you speed up the payment process.
+Solutions let you attach all the details and documentation your customer might need in one message and are an accessible means of communication utilised by most businesses today.

 Via SMS texts: best for reaching customers quickly

-SMS payment reminders are an efficient tool to quickly remind customers about upcoming or overdue payments that get your message across quickly, and allow you to reach customers whilst they’re on the go.
-SMS messages have an open rate of 98% (Tyntec), so are the most likely method of payment follow up to get noticed, and read.
+are an efficient tool to remind customers about upcoming or overdue payment invoices that get your message across quickly.
+These allow you to reach customers whilst they're on the go and request payments and money in your bank account.
+SMS messages have an open rate of 98% (Tyntec), making them the most likely method of payment follow-up to get noticed, and read.

-By pairing your SMS payment reminders with a payment gateway and including a link to pay, you can allow customers to pay their invoice instantly from their phone - reducing barriers to payment and increasing your chances of prompt payments.
-Following best practices can ensure you get the most out of your SMS payment reminder texts and get your payment reminders via text noticed, and sent to the right place.
+By pairing your SMS payment reminders with a payment gateway and including a link to pay, you can allow customers to pay their invoices instantly from their phones.
+This technology reduces barriers to payment and increases your chances of prompt payments (reducing the risk of late fees).
+Following best practices can ensure you get the most out of your SMS reminder texts and ensure you send them to decision-makers who can act on payment requests.

-• Always personalize your SMS reminders and include the customer’s name, invoice number, and the amount due.
+• Always personalise your SMS reminders and include the customer's name, invoice number, and payment due date.
 This helps establish a personal connection and increases your chances of receiving early payments.

 • Include payment portal links in your SMS reminders.
-This will give the customers an option to pay their invoices quickly and immediately.
+Give customers an option to pay their invoices quickly and immediately if they have an unpaid invoice.

 Here is a short and sweet template for sending payment reminders over SMS and texts to your customers: